constanza-carrenod/sports.analytics/README.md

-# sports.analytics
+# Sports Analytics Portfolio
+Hello!
-A comprehensive portfolio showcasing my journey in sports analytics, including projects, scripts, and insights from Big Data, tactical analysis, and sports management.
-Let's shape the future of sports through data!
+This is a comprehensive portfolio showcasing my journey in sports analytics, including projects, scripts, and insights from Big Data, tactical analysis, sports papers/publications and sports management.